TaokyleYT/PUCTF25-Digital_Instrumentality_Project-Writeup/README.md

 ...\
 oops, over 9 million characters? hell naw

-let's proceed by disassembling the mp4 back to frames and audio to lessen the workload
+let's proceed by disassembling the mp4 back to frames and audio to lessen the workload\
+(is there a better way? check out Q&A)

 it doesn't seem to have anything sketchy in the frames, how about the audio?